Police can't find white woman charged after harassing two black women

 “She’s Caucasian and we are African Americans,” Garris answered.

-The dispatcher told Garris that police will be dispatched as soon as possible, but Garris ended up calling back.
+The dispatcher told Garris that police would be dispatched as soon as possible, but Garris ended up calling back.

 “I’m still waiting for police.
 The lady keeps coming out here and harassing me still, and I don’t know what to do at this point,” she told a different dispatcher.